Nathan-Vandevoort/ENVY/README.md

 To render with the job submitter simply drag and drop your rop node (will work for OUT context rops as well as solaris USD render ROP) into the `Render Node` parameter and click `Set From Node` (This pattern exists for all of the job types).
 You can edit the all the parameters values if needed!
 Click `Write Job` and accept the save pop-up.
+To learn about the `Batch Size` parameter click [here](#batch-size).

 #### Job Submitter Caching / Simulation